eventlet/eventlet/doc/source/migration.rst

 Using these two APIs, with more to come, you can gradually migrate portions of your application or library to ``asyncio``.
 Calls to blocking APIs like ``urlopen()`` or ``requests.get()`` can get replaced with calls to ``aiohttp``, for example.

+The `awesome-asyncio <https://github.com/timofurrer/awesome-asyncio>`_ github repository propose a curated list of awesome Python asyncio frameworks, libraries, software and resources.
+Do not hesitate to take a look at it.
+You may find candidates compatible with asyncio that can allow you to replace some of your actual underlying libraries.

 Step 3.
 Drop Eventlet altogether
 --------------------------------